 Rudolph Rivera Middle School

-- Rudolph Rivera Middle School's student population of 609 students has declined by 30% over five school years.
+Rudolph Rivera Middle School's student population of 609 students has grown by 5% over five school years.

 |Grades Offered||Grades 7-8|